 2) Frequent Leaks

-If you’re noticing water getting into your home during storms or after snow starts to melt, that’s a strong sign your roof may be reaching the end of its lifespan.
-Ongoing leaks are more than just a nuisance—they’re an indication that your residential roofing isn’t doing its job, and it might be time to consider professional roof repair or even a full roof replacement.
+If you’re noticing water entering your home during storms or after snow starts to melt, that’s a strong sign your roof may be nearing the end of its lifespan.
+Ongoing leaks are more than just a nuisance—they indicate that your residential roofing isn’t doing its job, and it might be time to consider professional roof repair or even a full roof replacement.

 Pinpointing the Problem